Forma Design Collaboration provides access to functionality from various products including Autodesk Forma, BIM 360, Revit, Civil 3D, and Plant 3D.

-Try BIM Collaborate Pro for free.
+Try Forma Design Collaboration for free.

 The Revit Cloud Worksharing, Collaboration for Civil 3D, and Collaboration for AutoCAD Plant 3D entitlements must be assigned separately in the Autodesk Account.
 See the Provide Access to Revit Cloud Worksharing topic to learn more about managing entitlements in the classic view.
 The same procedure applies for Collaboration for Civil 3D and Collaboration for AutoCAD Plant 3D.

-Project administrators:
+Project administrator:

 Invited members receive a link to join the project.
 After clicking this link, members simply sign in using an Autodesk ID and password.